 As the workforce looks ahead, many reduce spending or increase savings

-The labour force is also adjusting their spending habits and the ways they make money.
+The labor force is also adjusting their spending habits and the ways they make money.
 42% of Millennials are pursuing a second income stream while Boomers and Gen-X are more apt to delay an investment or reduce spend.
 Across generations, workers are more considerate of their spending, or pursuing additional streams of income as threats of more corporate layoffs persist across industries.

 Globally, workers in different countries are reacting in varied ways.
 South Africans are most likely to reduce spending, while workers in India and Germany report “delaying an investment” as result of the current economic climate.